Incident Response

 “Let’s see what stories these packets can tell…”

-She types her first filter command:
+She types her first filter command on wireshark:

 http || https